adcastel/GLT/README.md

 implementation fast_glt.h file may be included in the user's code and the -DFASTGLT flag added to the compilation order.

+II.
+Using Pthreads API with GLT

+GLT also offers the use of code written with pthreads just including "glt_pthreads.h" instead of <pthread.h>

 -------------------------------------------------------------------------

 3. How to cite GLT